AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/extrinsic-calls.md

 #### 2.4.
 Annual Voting Period Re-Staking

-1. Claim all Staker Rewards — follow [Section II.II.2.1](#21-staker-rewards).
+1. Claim all Staker Rewards, follow [Section II.II.2.1](#21-staker-rewards).
-2. Claim all dApp Owner Rewards — follow [Section II.I.1.3](#13-dapp-owner-rewards) using the Polkadot.js script.
+2. Claim all dApp Owner Rewards, follow [Section II.I.1.3](#13-dapp-owner-rewards) using the Polkadot.js script.
 3. Navigate to [SubSquare Community Council → Motions](https://astar.subsquare.io/community-council/motions) and click **+ New Proposal**.
 4. Select **"Community Proxy call"** from the Quick Start options.
 5. Set the **threshold** to 2/3 of the current council size.